Galeria-Kaufhof/gulp-galen/README.md

 npm install gulp-galen
 ```

-Galen needs to be installed on the system (it isn't bundleled with `npm install --production`).
+Galen needs to be installed on the system (it isn’t bundled with `npm install --production`).
 You
 could do this with:

 ```Shell
 npm install -g galenframework-cli
 ```

-If this doesn't install galen to `/usr/local/bin/galen` use the `galenPath` option to specify the
+If this doesn’t install galen to `/usr/local/bin/galen` use the `galenPath` option to specify the
 correct path:

 ```JavaScript